cybera3s/Ecommerce/README.md

   <p>
 This is an example of an <b> e-commerce </b> website that offers online shopping.
-It uses the Django server as a back-end, a Django for the front-end for dynamic performance, and the Django REST Framework to serve REST API service and manipulate data.
+It uses the Django server as a back-end and also as the front-end for dynamic performance, and the Django REST Framework to serve REST API service and manipulate data.
 Uses Bootstrap for responsiveness and better display on different devices
 I faced various challenges in this project, including:

 - storing user information and orders in cookies when user is not logged in and using that information after the user logged in